Description – An Introduction To Leatherwork

 - Practised sharpening a knife and harness awl blade.

-Will I be able to continue my new hobby after the course?
+Will I be able to continue my new hobby after the training day?

 Absolutely!
-By the end of this leather course you will have gained sufficient skills to continue making basic leatherwork projects and you may even take a copy of the pattern you use, home with you.
+Having completed this 1-day course you will have gained sufficient skills to continue making basic leatherwork projects and you may even take a copy of the pattern you use, home with you.
 There will also be the opportunity to purchase a ‘Beginner’s Toolkit’ and some vegetable tanned leather to get you started!

 Tell me what’s included in the price:

-There are no hidden extras!
-All leather and attachments used during the course are included in the course fee.
-A spacious workspace is allocated to each student and tools, tea, coffee and afternoon cakes are provided too so all you’ll need to bring along is yourself and a packed lunch.
-A full day of professional leatherwork tuition with course notes and plenty of help and advice in sourcing leather and materials so you can continue leatherwork at home.
+There are no hidden extras.
+All leather and attachments used during the day are included in the course fee.
+A workspace is allocated to each student and tools, tea and coffee are provided too so all you’ll need to bring along is yourself and a willingness to learn.
+A full day of professional leatherwork tuition with class notes and plenty of help and advice in sourcing leather and materials so you can continue leatherwork at home.

-To ensure that everyone gets individual attention we have two tutors on this course, providing tuition to small groups of 8 only.
+We like to ensure that our students receive individual attention so we provide tuition to small groups of 2 students only.
 Please contact us for suitability and more information.

-Simply click the Book Now button, fill in your details and we will be in touch very shortly with payment instructions, normally via cheque, BACS or Paypal… Book Now.
+Simply click the Book Now button, fill in your details and we will be in touch very shortly with payment instructions, normally via BACS or Paypal… Book Now.
 Alternatively, you can request a date of your choosing; just contact us.

 Submit your review